aytchell/qrgen/README.md

 Usually QR codes are displayed in black and white as this gives the best contrast and thus help a scanner in reading it.
-But there might be times, when want to have different colors.
+But there might be times, when you want to have different colors.

-The trivial variant is to set no colors at all then the lib will fall back to the usual black/white pattern.
-The next level is to choose a color for 'the background' and another color for 'the pixles':
+The trivial variant is to set no colors at all.
+Then the lib will fall back to the usual black/white pattern.
+The next level is to choose a color for 'the background' and another color for 'the pixels':

 ```java
     final RgbValue daffodil = new RgbValue(0xff, 0xff, 0x31);